dobin/ace-firefist/README.md

 ### Makers

-The folder `make/` contains directories of python code which create certain things, be it ZIP files, Onenote phishing file or powershell loaders.
-These makers implement Techniques from TTP.

 The makers usually take some kind of input, and generate and return a output with it.
 For example a c2 url for generating powershell loader code, or files to store in an iso.